The correct format for the address is:

 Don't freak out if your recruit uses a slightly different address than the one in the form letter, but the Ship and Division numbers are the same.
 If you use the address your recruit uses in the return address your letters will get to him/her a little faster since the +4 is more specific.
 Letters mailed to either address will get to your recruit.

-They are doing some renovations at the RTC so one or more divisions and their brother divisions sometimes get moved and the Ship number and street address changes.
+When there are renovations at the RTC one or more divisions and their brother divisions sometimes get moved and the Ship number and street address changes.
 Don’t worry the RMPO for the division and the mail room are aware of the move and any mail sent to the old address will be forwarded.
 Use the new address as soon as you have it.
 Some have been concerned that the change in ship numbers will affect the PIR date, but it does not.
 As long as the division number is the same, the PIR date will remain the same.
-You can check the PIR date at http://www.bootcamp.navy.mil/upcoming_grads.html.
+For dates in September 2017 you can check the PIR date at http://www.bootcamp.navy.mil/upcoming_grads.html.

 Some loved ones include self-addressed stamped envelopes for their recruits to use for letters to them.
 This does save their recruits some time, but then they miss out on receiving the envelopes with the RTC logo on them.
 Also, some recruits never use the envelopes that are sent to them, so that is a waste of the postage.
 If you want to save your recruit the time it takes to address letters, then send address labels and you can also send a book of stamps (your recruit can get them at the RTC though).
 There are two times that it is good to send preaddressed stamped envelopes.
 They are when sending a questionnaire, such as BCQuestionnaire, to get the PIR info when no form letter has been received and if the recruit has family or friends in another country because those letters will require additional postage and the recruit might not know how much is needed or may not have the correct amount of postage.
 You do not need to send paper and/or envelopes to your recruit unless s/he requests them.
 RTC stationery is available for the recruits.

 Do not send packages or envelopes of any kind that require more than standard postage.
 Those would have to be opened in front of the RDC and your recruit may not be permitted to keep the contents and may also receive IT or other consequences.
 Save any "Care Packages", especially those containing food, for "A" School or training after BC.
-(See page 1 of the Family Guide at http://www.bootcamp.navy.mil/fam_guide.html for more information.)
+The RTC indicates the following in http://www.bootcamp.navy.mil/faq.html#contacting_recruits: "Because space is limited in the barracks, recruits may receive letters and small photographs only.
+Please do not send your recruit packages of civilian clothing, toiletries, food items, etc. as they will not be permitted to keep them."

 The exception is that about 3 to 4 weeks before PIR you can send contacts and a small amount of solution.
 Writing "Contacts for PIR" in the corner of the small box or padded envelope is useful, but not necessary since your recruit will have to open the package in front of the RDC.
 You can also send a small amount of make-up for the females that will "blend with natural skin tone and enhance natural features."
 The most often requested items are a small amount of foundation (some have specified the cake type) or face powder, 1 blush, 1 eye shadow in a neutral shade, 1 mascara (black or brown), 1 eyebrow/eyeliner pencil (black or brown), 1 lipstick in a conservative color, and 1 small hand lotion or face lotion.
 Females sometimes also get approval to have curling irons or flat irons sent (more often for 900 Divisions though), but do not send one unless your recruit specifically requests it.
 Most RDC’s allow band aids and strips of mole skin as well as stamps and calling cards and those will fit in a regular envelope and your recruit can also get them at the RTC, but DO NOT send cotton swabs even if your recruit asks you to, which s/he better not.
 If your recruit requests his/her Bible, then send it.
 Most regular Bibles will fit in the recruit’s A/B drawer, but a Study Bible is discouraged because it will take up too much room and will not leave room for other things.
 Some RDC's give permission for the recruits (usually females) to receive travel sized containers of some hygiene products that are not available at the NEX.
 Some recruits have also gotten permission to have shoe inserts sent, especially if they have had trouble with their feet or have had leg pain.
 Recruits are able to have watches at the RTC and may ask for one to be sent, especially if they have one of the Recruit Petty Officer Positions.
 Unless the recruit specifies a specific watch, send an inexpensive plain black water resistant watch.
 If your recruit makes such a request, it will generally be very specific as to how to send the items and what to send and this will help you to know that you can send it since your recruit will have to open the package in front of the RDC and s/he would not make this request if s/he were going to get IT for it and/or the items were going to be tossed.